Applications opening soon!

 The Graphic Designers for Campus Events Board is responsible for designing print and electronic publications and promotional materials for CEB events and initiatives.
 The graphic designer works collaboratively with the other CEB students to produce creative and professional marketing campaigns, and play a role in maximizing the success and awareness of CEB events.
 This position also works at CEB events.
 Open to UW Bothell students.

 Club Council members support, fund, program, and provide resources for all of the clubs at UW Bothell.
 They collaborate with club officers and members, coordinate multiple daily administrative tasks, advise on policy and funding decisions, provide ongoing officer trainings, support club programs, plan large events for clubs, and develop resources to improve the club experience.
-No prior experience with clubs is necessary, but experience is welcome!
 Open to UW Bothell students.

 Social Justice Organizers (SJO)

 The Social Justice Organizers (SJO) team plans and facilitate many events, programs, and workshops for students on topics of diversity, social justice, and identity.
 SJOs are passionate about equity and social justice and are dedicated to creating community and inclusion on our campus by providing a platform for dialogue.
 Experience in event planning, dialogue facilitation, and organizing is welcome but not required.
 Open to UW Bothell students.

 The Student Project Assistants will provide administrative support for the Student Engagement & Activities department.
 Duties will include providing superior customer service to students and staff, data entry, filing, responding to emails, making copies, supporting events/programs and awards ceremonies, marketing, creating and hanging posters, supporting student organizations, and general office work.
 Student Project Assistants will also be trained on OrgSync, financial systems, website development, and other software systems as needed.
 Open to UW Bothell students.